kairosdb/metrics4j/README.md

 or a rate, is determined at runtime by the administrator along with where to send and how often to send.

-### IT Administrator
+### System Administrator
-The IT Admin is the one that deploys the application and is able, by configuration at runtime, to determine the following
+The System Admin is the one that deploys the application and is able, by configuration at runtime, to determine the following
 1. What metrics to send
 1. How often to send